 David and Mary spoke again that June.

-"He attributes the violence to his choice of partner rather than to his choice of behavior," she testified.
+"He attributes the violence to his choice of partner rather than to his choice of behaviour," she testified.

 Amy believes that the police, by removing Denise rather than David when the couple's interactions turned violent, reinforced that narrative.